 The list below contains accommodation considerations for faith-based and cultural observances for departments and unit's to consider in support of employees and students.

-For a more comprehensive list with specific dates and additional considerations please refer to the Multicultural Calendar maintained by the Division of Diversity, Equity and Inclusion.
+For a more comprehensive list with specific dates and additional resources for understanding, please refer to the Multicultural Calendar and Religious, faith-based, and spiritual identity pages maintained by the Division of Diversity, Equity and Inclusion.

 Lent is the six week period leading up to Easter.
 It’s one of the most important times of year for many Christians around the world, particularly those within the Anglican, Catholic and Orthodox traditions, held at a similar level of importance to Advent – the build up to Christmas.